 can define them using a Feature Extension named FRAMEWORK_LAUNCHING_PROPERTIES.
 The Type of this Feature Extension must be

-, where the value is a single JSON
+JSON, where the value is a single JSON object.

 The value of each property is used as the value of the Framework Launch Property,